laravel/docs/homestead.md

     set cwd=
     set homesteadVagrant=

-Make sure to tweak the `C:\Homestead` path in the script to the location of your actual Homestead installation.
-Once the batch file is installed, you may run commands like `homestead up` or `homestead ssh` from anywhere on your system.
+Make sure to tweak the example `C:\Homestead` path in the script to the actual location of your Homestead installation.
+After creating the file, add the file location to your `PATH`.
+You may then run commands like `homestead up` or `homestead ssh` from anywhere on your system.

 <a name="connecting-via-ssh"></a>
 ### Connecting Via SSH